The Nintendo Switch could set you back $300 at Target

-The Nintendo Switch is coming March 2017, and man, are we excited.
+The Nintendo Switch is coming in March, and man, are we excited.

 We're still waiting for Nintendo to officially announce the console's price, but Target apparently has the price listed on an internal document for $299.99 -- which coverts to about £247 or AU$403.